Kym Hampton: Career

 After graduation, Hampton played internationally, spending six years in Spain, four and one half years in Italy, one year in France, and one year in Japan.
 In 1997, Hampton was selected as the number four pick in the WNBA Elite Draft, by the New York Liberty, in its inaugural season.
-During her three-year WNBA career, she started every game including the inaugural WNBA All-Star Game where she was voted starting center.
-When Hampton retired in 2000, due to worn cartilage in her right knee, she averaged 9.3ppg, 5.8rpg, and 1.0 apg.
+Hampton's debut game was played on June 21, 1997, in a 67–57 win over the Los Angeles Sparks where she recorded 13 points, 7 rebounds, 3 steals and 1 block.